ABAARM Frequently Asked Questions

 What is my status after I pass the Oral Exam (Part II)?

-After passing Part II, verification by ABAARM of completion of the physician's certification and receipt of a signed certificate from the board, s/he may refer to her/himself as "Board Certified" in Anti-Aging Medicine by the American Board of Anti-Aging & Regenerative Medicine.
+After passing the oral exam and completing part II of the requirements, verification by ABAARM of completion of the physician's certification and receipt of a signed certificate from the board, s/he may refer to her/himself as "Board Certified" in Anti-Aging Medicine by the American Board of Anti-Aging & Regenerative Medicine.

 NOTE: To maintain ABAARM certification, you must keep your membership in good standing with the A4M.